xari/xari-dev/content/blog/reducers_and_transducers/index.md

 ```

 In this case, being able to perform your complex transformation in a single traversal, instead of four, would be a game-changer.

+But remember; performance gains are only half of the argument in favor of learning function composition.
+Being able to compose transducers and reducers together means that you can write functions that are more generic, and thus more stable and easier to test, ultimately keeping your projects lighter and more robust.